Briankimany/encrypter_decrypter/README.md

 Installation and Environment Setup
 Option 1: Using a Virtual Environment (Recommended)

-    Create a Virtual Environment:
+    Create a Virtual Environment
     We strongly recommend creating a virtual environment to isolate your project's dependencies.
-This helps prevent conflicts with system-wide packages.
+    This helps prevent conflicts with system-wide packages:

    1: # Create a virtual environment